firatkiral/kodibot/readme.md

 ### Using OpenAI API

+With OpenAi API you can use latest Chat GPT models without paying monthly subscription fees, you only pay for what you use with a pay-as-you-go pricing.
 You can use OpenAI API by creating an API key from [OpenAI](https://openai.com/).
-You can then add your API key to assistant settings.
-If your api key is valid it will automatically load avalable chat models such as GPT-3, GPT-4, etc. You can choose a model of your choice and start chatting with your assistant.
+Then you can add your API key to assistant settings.
+If your api key is valid it will automatically load available chat models such as GPT-3, GPT-4, etc. You can choose a model of your choice and start chatting with your assistant.
 You can also customize instructions for your specific task.

 ### Usage